didigouveia/gesta-collecta/README.md

 # gesta-collecta
-A microservice Web App for collecting gestures from different devices
+A microservice Web App for collecting gestures from various devices

 In progress..